somilyadav7/aps-portfolio.github.io/README.md

 **Algorithm**: Longest Common Subsequence

 The Longest Common Subsequence (LCS) algorithm can be effectively utilized in LinkedIn profile matching for job fit.
-In this context, the LCS algorithm helps identify the most relevant job matches for a user profile by comparing the sequences of skills, experiences, and qualifications listed in both job descriptions and user profiles.
+The LCS algorithm helps identify the most relevant job matches for a user profile by comparing the sequences of skills, experiences, and qualifications listed in both job descriptions and user profiles.
 By treating job descriptions and user profiles as sequences of keywords(skills, job titles, companies, etc.).
 The LCS algorithm finds the longest subsequence common to both.
 This subsequence represents the overlapping skills that are necessary for the job position.

 For example, consider a job description that lists skills such as "Java", "Project Management", "Agile", and "Team Leadership."
 A user's profile have "Python", "Java", "Agile", "Software Development", and "Team Leadership."
 The LCS algorithm will identify "Java", "Agile", and "Team Leadership" as the common subsequence.
 The length and content of this common subsequence provide a measure of how well the user's profile matches the job requirements.
 Profiles with longer common subsequences are deemed more suitable, enabling LinkedIn to prioritize and recommend jobs that closely align with a user's skills and experiences.